Transformative Couples Therapy® Experiential Skills Course

 Counselors/Marriage and Family Therapists

-CA: Credits.Education is approved by the California Association of Marriage and Family Therapists to sponsor continuing education for LMFTs, LCSWs, and LPCCs.
-Credits.Ecucation maintains responsibility for this program/course and its content.
-Course meets the qualifications for 22 hours of continuing education credits for LMFTs, LCSWs, and LPCCs as required by the California Board of Behavioral Sciences.
+Credits.Education, #1032827, is approved by the California Association of Marriage and Family Therapists to sponsor continuing education for LMFTs, LCSWs, LPCCs, and LEPs.
+Credits.Education maintains responsibility for this program/course and its content.
+Course meets the qualifications for 22 hours of continuing education credits for LMFTs, LCSWs, LPCCs, and LEPs as required by the California Board of Behavioral Sciences.

 Special Needs - If you require ADA accommodations please contact our office 30 days or more before the event.
 We cannot ensure accommodations without adequate prior notification.